fluxcd/source-controller/docs/spec/README.md

 Each Flux or Helm Operator instance maintains its own Git repository mirror even if all of them point to the same source.
-If the Git repository host becomes unavailable, the cluster state will diverge from the last know desired state since the operators will stop the reconciliation due to pull errors.
+If the Git repository host becomes unavailable, the cluster state will diverge from the last known desired state since the operators will stop the reconciliation due to pull errors.

 Decoupling the Kubernetes objects acquisition from the reconciliation process with an in-cluster source manager would make Flux and Helm Operator resilient to outbound connectivity issues and would